 Isaac had never enjoyed robust health and he fell ill in January 1917.
 On his return to the Western Front, Isaac was transferred to the 40th Division Works Battalion.
 But returning to his own Regiment he fell ill again and was treated in the 51st General Hospital in Etaples, France.
 Isaac was killed at Fampoux, north of Arras in France on 1st April 1918 (Nisan 19, 5678 in the Jewish Calendar).
 He is buried in Bailleul Road East Cemetery in Saint-Laurent-Blangny, in the Nord Pas de Calais area of France.

-A talented artist, Isaac’s self-portraits now hang in the National Portrait Gallery and Tate Britain.
+A talented artist, some of Isaac’s self-portraits now hang in the National Portrait Gallery and Tate Britain.
 He was commemorated on 11th November 1985 in Westminster Abbey Poets Corner.

 Isaac’s WW1 poetry collections were published after his death:

 ‘Collected Works: Poetry, Prose, Letters, and some Drawings’ edited by Gordon Bottomley and Denys Harding, with a foreword by Siegfried Sassoon (Chatto & Windus, 1937)

 ‘Moses A Play’ (and Poems) (Paragon, Stepney 1916)

 ‘Poems’ selected by Gordon Bottemley with an introductory memoir by Laurence Binyon (Heinemann, 1922)

 His poems were also featured in eleven WW1 poetry Anthologies as well as being published in the press during WW1.
 Poems, such as ‘Dead Man ‘s Dump’ and ‘Break of Day in the Trenches’, have been included in every significant war anthology and have earned him a place in Poets’ Corner in Westminster Abbey.